This article is part of The Ascender, the Highrise platform for articles and resources.

 Oops!
 Something went wrong while submitting the form.

 In the workplace, promotion decisions are a touchy subject.
-As a talented employee, you might desire quick promotion, but this path is not linear, as management may opt for other considerations beyond technical skills.
+As a talented employee, you might desire quick promotion as you meet all the eligibility criteria.
+However, promotion routes are not linear, as management may opt for other considerations beyond technical skills.

-For the lucky, promotion means an uptick in career progression and shows that leadership approves of your competency and this comes with more responsibilities and compensation.
+For the lucky, promotion means an uptick in career progression that leadership approves of your competency this comes with more responsibilities and compensation.

 With this in mind, many employees look forward to getting a promotion and carefully watch out for promotion signs.